omahs/docs-6/docs/contracts/lido.md

 - [Source code](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.4.24/Lido.sol)
 - [Deployed contract](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84)

-Lido contract is the core protocol contract acting as a liquid staking pool.
+Lido contract is the core contract of the protocol.
+It acts as a liquid staking pool.
 The contract is responsible for Ether deposits and withdrawals, minting and burning liquid tokens, delegating funds to node operators, applying fees, and accepting updates from the oracle contract.
-Node Operators' logic constitutes a separate contract, [NodeOperatorsRegistry](https://docs.lido.fi/contracts/node-operators-registry).
+Please note, that the Node Operators logic constitutes a separate contract, [NodeOperatorsRegistry](https://docs.lido.fi/contracts/node-operators-registry).

-To stake ether with Lido, the user sends Ether to Lido smart contract and gets stETH tokens in return. stETH tokens are ERC20 tokens representing a tokenized staking deposit. stETH tokens can be held, traded, or sold.
+To stake ether with Lido, the user sends Ether to Lido smart contract and gets stETH tokens in return. stETH token is an interest-bearing ERC20 token representing a tokenized staking deposit. stETH tokens can be held, traded, or sold.

+If you need development support, join the #development channel on the [Lido community Discord server](https://discord.gg/HYHkh6sJQ9).

 ## stETH minting

-Tokens are minted upon deposit. stETH tokens are being minted in the 1:1 ratio to the Ether deposited.
-In the future, it will also be possible to burn tokens when unstaking ETH after transfers are implemented in Ethereum 2.0.
+Tokens are minted upon deposit.
+Lido mints stETH at the 1:1 ratio to the Ether being deposited.
+In the future, it will also be possible to burn tokens when unstaking ETH (after transfers are implemented in Ethereum 2.0, scheduled as Phase 2).

 ## stETH balance updates

 Unlike ETH, stETH balances are not only updated on transactions, but also when the oracle reports change in total stake every day.
-The stETH token balance is based on the amount of Ether deposited in Lido combined with staking rewards and slashing penalties.
+The stETH token balance is based on the amount of Ether deposited in Lido plus staking rewards and minus slashing penalties.
 Since the beacon chain is a separate network, Lido smart contracts cannot get direct access to it’s data.
 Communication between the Ethereum 1.0 part of the system and the beacon network is performed by the Lido DAO appointed oracle.
 The oracle monitors node operators’ beacon chain accounts and submits corresponding data to Lido’s Ethereum 1.0 smart contracts.
 You can read more about Lido oracle contract [here](https://docs.lido.fi/contracts/lido-oracle).
 On every update submitted by oracle, the system recalculates the stETH token ratio.
 If the overall staking rewards are greater than the slashing penalties, the system registers a profit.
 In this case, the stETH token balances increase.
 Slashing penalties negatively impact stETH token balances.

 ## Rebasing and shares

 Daily rebases increase or decrease stETH total supply based on the staking rewards (or slashing penalties) in the beacon chain.
-No transactions are required to update stETH balances which makes this mechanism perfectly gas efficient.
+No transactions are required to update stETH balances which makes this mechanism extremely gas efficient.
 Rebasing mechanism is implemented via "shares".
 Instead of storing map with account balances, Lido stores what share of total stETH supply is owned by each token holder account.

 Balance of account is being calculated as follows: